-CVS acquires Oak Street primary care for $10.6 billion
+CVS buying spree continues with $10.6B Oak Street deal

 The government wants more people in value-based care arrangements, which basically focus on keeping patients healthy and any chronic problems like diabetes under control.
 The goal: Ward off big medical expenses like hospital stays.

+In addition to running nearly 10,000 drugstores nationwide, CVS Health also covers more than 3 million people with Medicare Advantage plans through its Aetna arm.
+Big insurers like that need a major presence in primary care to help control costs, BTIG analyst David Larsen wrote before Wednesday’s deal was announced.

+“It is clear that value-based-care is becoming a dominant model in healthcare,” Larsen said.

-Oak Street Health specializes in this care.
+Oak Street specializes in this type of care.

 Its centers use doctors, social workers and other care providers to help people manage their health.